vashtoken/vashtoken.github.io/README.md

-## 🧬 Why We Embedded Ethereum’s Genesis Block Hash in the Contract
+## 🧬 Embedded Ethereum’s Genesis Block Hash in the Contract

 **$VASH (Vitalik Was Here)** is deployed on the **Base** network — a fast and secure Ethereum Layer 2.
 Yet, we chose to embed the **Ethereum Genesis Block hash** as a tribute.